Back to Insights

 Behind the scenes of building a fintech support copilot that actually delivers results.

-When a fintech client came to us with 2,000+ support tickets per month and a team drowning in repetitive questions, we didn't just build another chatbot.
-We built a support copilot that actually understands context, learns from interactions, and gets smarter over time.
+When a fintech client came to us with over 2,000 support tickets per month and a team overwhelmed by repetitive questions, we didn't just build another chatbot.
+We developed a support copilot that truly understands context, learns from interactions, and becomes smarter over time.

 Our client, a growing fintech company, was facing a classic scaling challenge: